Entrepreneur in the Spotlight: Rhone Co-Founder and CEO Nate Checketts

 November 20, 2019 | Scott Murphy

-Rhone is a premium performance lifestyle brand developed specifically for men.
+Rhone is a premium performance lifestyle brand originally developed specifically for men.
 CEO and Co-Founder Nate Checketts felt that men’s activewear was an afterthought, and the quality and fit of men’s apparel was not being properly addressed.
 With Rhone, Nate and his team have designed a full collection of apparel that addresses every aspect of an active lifestyle.
 Rhone’s products are developed using premium fabrics with comfort and performance in mind, utilizing innovative technology to wick moisture, dry quickly, and reduce odor.
-The company has experienced rapid year-over-year growth as it continues expanding into a large and growing market.
+The company has experienced rapid year-over-year growth as it continues expanding into a large and growing market, including a women’s capsule collection.

 We connected with Nate for a quick Q&A about his business, important entrepreneurial lessons, and what he reads for inspiration.